department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 <div itemprop="description" class="va-introtext">

-Find out how to apply for VA health care benefits.
+Find out how to apply for VA health care benefits as a Veteran or Servicemember.

 </div>